English Churches - Lincolnshire

-Some of the columns between nave and south aisle still have their original carved capitals and arches with their ’nut and bolt’ decoration.
+Some of the columns between nave and south aisle still have their original carved capitals and the arches their ’nut and bolt’ decoration.

 The flat wooden roof with its square gilded bosses dates from the 1913 extension.
 The bosses are carefully carved with designs of fish, foliage fruits, flowers or a sunburst.

-Steps lead up to the chancel. which has a low stone wall across it.
+Steps lead up to the chancel with a low stone wall across.
 The organ with its painted pipes is set high on the north wall.